Jaytechent/Data-Structure-Algorithm-checkpoint/README.md

 Explanation:

-The procedure DotProduct calculates the dot product of two vectors (v1 and v2) and stores the result in the variable ps.
+The procedure DotProduct calculates the dot product of two vectors (v1 and v2) and stores the result in the VAR ps.

 It uses a nested loop to iterate through the elements of v1 and v2 to perform the dot product calculation.